 U.S. House passes bill to kill Obamacare, avert government shutdown

-WASHINGTON, Sept 20 (Reuters) - The U.S. House of Representatives on Friday passed legislation to fund federal agencies from Oct.
-1 to Dec.
-15 while also derailing the healthcare law known as "Obamacare."
+The U.S. House of Representatives passes legislation to fund federal agencies from October 1 to December 15, while also derailing the healthcare law known as "Obamacare."